 She comes down from her bedroom dressed in clothes from the day before.
 It is almost noon on a Saturday.
 The morning, spent making breakfast and figuring out what the rest of the weekend holds, is quiet.
 It will not last.
-A tornado is forming, ready to begin swirling through the peaceful living room.
+A tornado of 7th grade problems is forming, ready to begin swirling through the peaceful living room.

 It’s alright*, Mama, I try to tell myself, it’s only seventh grade.